 Teen mental health

-Research shows that 50% of mental health problems have emerged by age 14.
+Research shows that 50% of mental health problems emerge by age 14.
 Navigating these concerns as a parent and teen can be difficult.
 Know that you are not alone, and help is available.

 In many kids, the problems go undetected or they don't get help.